Hammerspoon/hammerspoon.github.io/getting-started.md

 wifiWatcher:start()
 ```

 As you doubtless noticed, this will send two messages to people whenever your Mac arrives at your favourite trendy coffee shop.
-You'll need to have iMessage configured and working for sending both iMessages and SMS (the latter via an iPhone using SMS Relay) for this to work.
+You'll need to have OS X's Messages app configured and working for sending both iMessages and SMS (the latter via an iPhone using SMS Relay) for this to work.

 # Credits